PuneetGopinath/switch-theme-js/README.md

 2. To select the theme in CSS, use `[data-theme="themeName"]` where `themeName` is your theme name
 3. To add a button for user to switch the theme (use the html `a` tag e.g. `<a href="javascript:switchTheme.switch('dark');">Dark theme</a>`)
 4. Add `onload="switchTheme.get();"` to your `body` tag
-5. Add `<script async defer src="https://cdn.jsdelivr.net/gh/PuneetGopinath/switch-theme-js@v1-dev/src/switch.js"></script>` in the head tag.
+5. Add `<script async defer src="https://cdn.jsdelivr.net/gh/PuneetGopinath/switch-theme-js@v1-dev/src/index.min.js"></script>` in the head tag.
+6. Set a default theme by adding `data-theme` attribute to `html` tag, with your default theme name as value
-6. That's all, test it out in your website, or submit a bug report for us to Analyse the bug.
+7. That's all, test it out in your website, or submit a bug report for us to Analyse the bug.

 ## Contributing
 You can find the contributing guidelines [here](https://github.com/PuneetGopinath/switch-theme-js/blob/main/.github/CONTRIBUTING.md)